ashokvin77/ashokvin77/README.md

 # 👋 Hi, I'm Ashok Maharjan

 I am a data scientist with a strong foundation in biology.

-How did this transition from biology to data science happen?
-The inception for data analysis was sown when I was doing my master's in biological science at Bowling Green State University.
-I was aware at that time that creating amazing graphs and unraveling the story hidden in data was always a challenging task.
-I always wondered what it would be like if I knew more about data science.
+My journey into data science began during my master's in biological science at Bowling Green State University, where I discovered that creating compelling visualizations and unraveling stories hidden in data was both challenging and fascinating.
+I found myself constantly wondering about the deeper mechanisms behind data analysis.

-While working as a lab assistant at the University of Toledo, I was amazed by the volcano plot and heat map of gene expression data created by one of the postdocs working in our lab.
-Later, working as a research senior technician, I taught myself single-cell RNA analysis and microbiome analysis.
-Particularly, I was awestruck by how UMAP created clusters of different cells.
-As I explored more, I realized that an unsupervised machine learning algorithm was behind that wonderful figure.
+While working as a lab assistant at the University of Toledo, I was captivated by the volcano plots and heatmaps of gene expression data created by one of the postdocs in our lab.
+This fascination grew as I advanced to research senior technician, where I taught myself single-cell RNA analysis and microbiome analysis.
+I was particularly awestruck by how UMAP created beautiful clusters of different cells.
+When I discovered that unsupervised machine learning algorithms were behind these wonderful visualizations, I knew I had found my path.

-I was at the crossroads of my career: continue working in the lab or pursue a career that had always fascinated me?
-I am a person who is curious and passionate about something, and I will achieve that goal no matter what.
-I decided to follow my passion.
-I decided to deep dive into data science.
-It was a turning point in my life.
+This realization sparked a pivotal moment in my career.
+The power of data to reveal hidden patterns and drive meaningful insights became undeniable to me.
+I made the decision to transition fully into data science, driven by the power of data to create meaningful impact across diverse fields.

-To pursue my passion, I began self-study to master Python programming and pandas for data wrangling.
-To cement my knowledge into structured and goal-oriented study, I enrolled in the [TripleTen data science bootcamp](https://tripleten.com/).
-I completed 15+ hands-on projects across:
+I began with intensive self-study in Python programming and pandas for data wrangling.
+To formalize my expertise, I enrolled in the TripleTen data science bootcamp, where I completed 15+ hands-on projects across:

 🧠 Machine Learning & Deep Learning
 📊 Data Analysis & Visualization